If you've heard about 'no-till' or 'no-dig' gardening and are wondering what the hype is about, let's talk.

 What Is No-Till?

 In the no-till approach, soil is never turned over nor cultivated down more than a couple of inches.
-Subsoil layers are always left where they are and not exposed.
+Subsoil layers are always left where they are and never exposed.

 Picture, if you will, a pristine forest - the environment where the best soils on Earth are created by nature.